AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ## Known Limitations {#known-limitations}

 You need to take into account that the entire ingestion fails if any of the following limitations are found as part of the extracted migration set:

 * A JCR Node that has a name longer than 150 characters
 * A JCR Node that is bigger than 16 MB
 * Any User / Group with `rep:AuthorizableID` being ingested that is already present on AEM as a Cloud Service
 * If any asset that is extracted and ingested moves into a different path either on source or destination before the next iteration of the migration.

+## Asset Sanity {#asset-sanity}

+Even though the ingestion does not fail due to to the following issues with assets, it is highly recommended to take appropriate steps with the following scenarios:

+* Any asset that has the original rendition missing
+* Any Folder that has missing jcr:content node

+Both the above items will be identified and reported in [Best Practice Analyzer](/help/move-to-cloud-service/best-practices-analyzer/overview-best-practices-analyzer.md) report.

 ## Go-Live plan {#completing-the-migration}

-Following these steps can help you complete the migration process and ensure that you can perform a smooth and succesful migration:
+Following these steps can help you complete the migration process and ensure that you can perform a smooth and successful migration:

 * Schedule a code and content freeze period
 * Perform the final content top-up